miguelazue/insurance-cross-selling/README.md

 The AUC score for **Neural Network Version 1** is 0.86017.
 This means that with this model, there is a 86% probability that an individual with a positive response will have a higher predicted score than an individual with a negative response.

-The ROC curve compares the True Positive Rate (TPR) and the False Positive Rate (FPR) at different score cutoffs.
-The goal of a classification model is to achieve a high TPR and a low FPR.
+The ROC curve displays the performance of a binary classifier across different decision cutoffs by plotting the True Positive Rate (TPR) against the False Positive Rate (FPR).
+A higher AUC indicates a better-performing model, as it signifies a higher TPR and a lower FPR across all thresholds.